MyzzThickFineSierra/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/how-tos/deploying-rollup-chain-with-sdk.md

 5. **stakeToken and baseStake**: Every Orbit chain requires at least one validator node.
 To post state assertions on the base chain, validators must stake a certain amount to incentivize honest participation.
 The base stake parameter specifies the quantity of stake token (either ETH or an ERC-20 token) required for validators to post state assertions of your Orbit chain on the base chain's rollup contracts.

-6. **`owner`**: This is the account address responsible for deploying, owning, and managing your Orbit chain's base contracts on its parent chain.
+6. **owner**: This is the account address responsible for deploying, owning, and managing your Orbit chain's base contracts on its parent chain.

-7 j. **chainId**: This parameter sets the unique chain ID for your Orbit chain
+7.  **chainId**: This parameter sets the unique chain ID for your Orbit chain

 :::note